Louisiana Longshore Attorneys For Longshore & Harbor Workers Compensation Act Claim

 - FILE a written claim for compensation within one year after the date of injury or last payment of compensation, whichever is later.
 A claim for survivor benefits must be filed within one year after the date of death.
 The time for filing claims in certain occupational disease cases has been extended to two years.

 - If you are having any problems with your Longshore and Harbor Workers’ Compensation case, call me at 866-558-9151 (866-558-9151 FREE) or submit your inquiry online.
 Please be advised that you may be facing important legal deadlines so don’t delay.
+We may be able to help you with your longshore workers’ comp settlement.

 - DEFENSE BASE ACT hearing loss, applying to employment by Federal government contractors outside the continental U.S., Alaska, or Hawaii.